 Please note: Facility Owner/Operators and Property Owners rarely employ staff that are qualified to satisfy the requirements of a QA Program Plan and, therefore, hire environmental contractors to generate environmental data.
-Also, reports requiring a certified Arizona Board of Technical Registration requirements under ARS Title 32, Chapter 1 and the rules made under that Chapter.
+Also, reports requiring a certified Arizona Board of Technical Registration registrant's seal must meet all of the Arizona Board of Technical Registration requirements under ARS Title 32, Chapter 1 and the rules made under that Chapter.